 Conversations are a specific type of workflow built into Pyramid.
-The following explains how to specifically handle conversations.
-But much of the process applies to any workflow as well.
+The following explains how to handle conversations specifically.
+Much of the process applies to any workflow.

 Launching a Conversation

 To start a new conversation in Discover, open the Workflows panel from the Report ribbon (to comment at the report level).
 Alternatively, create a member or cell level conversation by right clicking on a specific member or cell in the visualization, go to the Workflows sub-menu, and then click Start New Conversation from the context menu.